 Research has yet to show a causal relationship between childhood abuse and adult obesity, but studies have found a link.
 A 2007 prospective study published in the journal Pediatrics found that sexually abused girls were more likely to be obese than girls who weren’t abused.
 By 24 years old, the girls who were abused were twice as likely to be obese than girls who weren’t.
 The authors said, “These results provide some of the first prospective evidence that childhood sexual abuse may place female individuals at inordinately high risk for developing and maintaining obesity,” though one of the researchers noted that there’s no “one-to-one relationship” between the two.

 Research has found a link between obesity and physical and sexual child abuse in middle-aged women.
 Even when taking other variables into account — including education, stress, age and physical inactivity — a large California study of 11,115 women ages 18 and older also found a connection between child abuse and obesity.
-In another study, as the number and severity of the abuse went up, so did the risk for obesity.
+In another

 On his website, Arya M. Sharma, M.D., chair of the Cardiovascular Obesity Research and Management at the University of Alberta, Edmonton, Canada, writes: